Want Better Returns? Don?t Ignore These 2 Oils and Energy Stocks Set to Beat Earnings

 The Zacks Earnings ESP is more formally known as the Expected Surprise Prediction, and it aims to grab the inside track on the latest analyst estimate revisions ahead of a company's report.
 The idea is relatively intuitive as a newer projection might be based on more complete information.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Williams Companies, Inc. (The) (WMB) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.51 a share 25 days away from its upcoming earnings release on May 1, 2023.
+Marathon Petroleum (MPC) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $5.18 a share 21 days away from its upcoming earnings release on May 2, 2023.

-By taking the percentage difference between the $0.51 Most Accurate Estimate and the $0.48 Zacks Consensus Estimate, Williams Companies, Inc. (The) has an Earnings ESP of +6.25%.
-Investors should also know that WMB is one of a large group of stocks with positive ESPs.
+MPC has an Earnings ESP figure of +0.11%, which, as explained above, is calculated by taking the percentage difference between the $5.18 Most Accurate Estimate and the Zacks Consensus Estimate of $5.17.
+Marathon Petroleum is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-WMB is part of a big group of Oils and Energy stocks that boast a positive ESP, and investors may want to take a look at First Solar (FSLR) as well.
+MPC is one of just a large database of Oils and Energy stocks with positive ESPs.
+Another solid-looking stock is Par Petroleum (PARR).

-First Solar, which is readying to report earnings on April 27, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $1.46 a share, and FSLR is 21 days out from its next earnings report.
+Par Petroleum is a Zacks Rank #1 (Strong Buy) stock, and is getting ready to report earnings on May 3, 2023.
+PARR's Most Accurate Estimate sits at $2.40 a share 22 days from its next earnings release.

-For First Solar, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.95 is +53.47%.
+For Par Petroleum, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.16 is +10.94%.

-WMB and FSLR's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+Because both stocks hold a positive Earnings ESP, MPC and PARR could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported